General & Pediatric Dermatology

 Topical Destructive Agents

-Prescription-strength salicylic acid, trichloroacetic acid (TCA), or other topical agents are applied to gradually destroy wart and molluscum tissue over multiple sessions.
+Prescription-strength salicylic acid, trichloroacetic acid (TCA), or other topical agents are applied to gradually destroy wart tissue over multiple sessions.
 Suitable for cooperative patients who need repeated home or in-office applications.

 Intralesional Injections